saikiran-kumar/Assignment2-Mandapalli/README.md

 ***

 ### Quotes
-> "The journey of a thousand miles begins with one step."-"Lao Tzu" .
+> "The journey of a thousand miles begins with one step."-"Lao Tzu" .<br>
 > "You only live once, but if you do it right, once is enough. ."-"Mae West".